jyutzler/Bridge-Systems/system.md

 * (1♠)-p-(2♠)-p;(p)X: takeout
 * (1♠)-p-(2♠)-p;(p)2NT: minors

-### Lebensohl over a Weak-Two
+#### Lebensohl over a Weak-Two
 After a Weak-Two by the opponents followed by a Takeout Double and a pass by responder, 2NT is a conventional response, requesting (but not insisting) on a relay to 3♣.
 This allows Advancer to distinguish between minimum, intermediate, and maximum hands.

 (2♠)X(p):
 * 2NT: Relay to 3♣
    * pass, 3♦, 3♥: to play (7 or fewer HCP)
-   * 3♠: 4 hearts, spade stopper, GF
+   * 3♠: 4 hearts, spade stopper, extras (slow arrival)
-   * 3NT: to play, no heart suit, stopper
+   * 3NT: to play, no heart suit, stopper, extras (slow arrival)
    * _The 3♣ Relay may be bypassed with 22+ HCP or 9+ playing tricks_
 * 3♣, 3♦, 3♥: semi-positive (8-11 HCP)
-* 3♠: game values, 4 hearts, no stopper
+* 3♠: game values, 4 hearts
-* 3NT: game values, no heart suit, no stopper
+* 3NT: game values, no heart suit, stopper
 ### Responsive Doubles
 After an opponent bids at the one level, partner doubles for takeout, and the other opponent raises, a double by advancer is responsive.